angelobidarko/iSpy/README.md

 CSV file of 10 objects, their associated hints, and the name of the image file later accessed from `img_sized`

 ### `scrape.py`:
-Original mechanism for getting a random image from https://randomwordgenerator.com/picture.php
+Original mechanism for getting a random image from https://randomwordgenerator.com/picture.php.
+Kept in repository for debugging purposes.

+Install:
+* pip install cloudscraper
+* pip install pillow

 References:
 * https://www.youtube.com/watch?v=G6K9C0JGxxs